nerdbond/fire/readme.md

 - **awareness**
 - **factchecking**

+### Decisions / Change

+This section is decisions we as a society make to try and find peace and balance, or other less glorious reasons for making decisions.

 ## Contribute

 If you have something recent, or have dug up something important in the past, please open an issue or PR with a link to the content so we can add it to the collection.